beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 #### ⚠️ INFO ⚠️
 One of the advantages of this simple tester is that it does not require any backend installations on the LoRaWAN server (like Helium, TTN and Chirpstack) if used in LinkCheck Packet mode, but should work with any LoRaWAN server like AWS or Actility.
-Only the Field Tester Mode requires a backend server.
+Only the FieldTester Mode requires a backend server.

 ## LoRa P2P mode
 If used in LoRa P2P, it is listening on the selected LoRa P2P settings and sending packets on the same settings: